 If the information provided in your application clearly indicates a particular fee status, we will not write to you.
 However, even if we do not contact you before you arrive at the University, your fee status may still be in question, and you may be asked to provide further information during the registration process.

 It is important to raise any queries relating to your fee status before you complete your registration at the University.
 Fee status is only changed part way through a course in a small minority of cases, and for a specific and limited list of reasons.
-If we have not written to you, and you wish to query your fee status, you should contact the Admissions Service by email at firstname.lastname@example.org and ask for a formal ruling.
+If we have not written to you, and you wish to query your fee status, please contact us and ask for a formal ruling.

 When your status has been formally established, this will be reflected in your University record.

-More information about the University's response to the vote to leave the EU is available on our EU referendum webpage:
+More information about the change is available on the UKCISA webpage:

 EU students starting up to and including 31 July 2021 will normally be classified as Home students, and will retain this classification for the duration of their registration on their course.